japickering/create-diagram/README.md

 # How to use

-This react-diagram library packages the main app using a memo wrapper, instead of useMemo() which to memoizes the diagram engine.
+This react-diagram library packages the main app using a CSS wrapper to inject CSS and a memo wrapper, instead of the native React useMemo() hook to memoize the diagram engine.

 ```index.js
 import * as React from "react";